Pedro de Alcántara Álvarez de Toledo, 13th Duke of the Infantado

-Pedro de Alcántara Álvarez de Toledo y Salm-Salm, 13th Duke of the Infantado (20 July 1768 – 27 November 1841) was a Spanish Army officer, politician and nobleman.
+Pedro de Alcántara Álvarez de Toledo y Salm-Salm, 13th Duke of the Infantado (20 July 1768 – 27 November 1841) was a Spanish Army officer and politician.

 Life and career

 He held the following titles: 13th Duke of the Infantado, 9th Duke of Pastrana, 9th Duke of Estremera, 10th Duke of Francavilla, plus others.
 He was an extremely rich, powerful and popular figure in court circles and in Spain generally.
 He was "more educated than most of the Spanish grandees", having been raised and schooled in Paris.

 He never married, but he had one illegitimate son and two illegitimate daughters.
 His titles were divided amongst his son Manuel and his nephew Pedro de Alcántara Téllez-Girón (1810–1844), who became 14th Duke of the Infantado.

 Early military career

 When Spain declared war on Revolutionary France in 1793, he raised an infantry regiment at his own expense.
 He fought with it in Catalonia against the French beside a Portuguese division and commanded a brigade of the 2nd division of the Army of Estremadura.
 After the Treaty of Amiens, he used the peace to establish cotton mills in Catalonia using technical experts from England.
 He was interested in science generally and in 1802 he ordered the first 'double chronometer' from Abraham-Louis Breguet, the world's foremost watchmaker.

 He was promoted, in October 1802, to lieutenant general in the same promotion as other notable Spanish military commanders of the Spanish armies during the Peninsular War, including Juan Pignatelli, Manuel Lapeña, Juan Carrafa, Francisco Castaños, Francisco Taranco, Francisco Eguía, and Arturo O'Neill, among others.

 In the following years he became very close to Prince Ferdinand, the heir to the Spanish throne.
 This led him into conflict with the weak King Charles IV and his ambitious chief minister Manuel Godoy.
 Infantado was banished from Madrid in 1805.
 Within two years, Ferdinand was arrested and amongst his papers was found a nomination for the duke to be Commander-in-Chief of the Spanish forces.
 Tried and sentenced to death as a traitor, he was reprieved by popular sentiment and the intervention of the French Ambassador.